Areas of Expertise

 In the fall of 2012, I joined the faculty at UNF.
-In my lab at UNF, we are pursuing research in the areas of superconducting thin-film devices and the physics of low-dimensional conductors.
-This work is supported by the National Science Foundation through grants from the Electronics, Photonics, and Magnetic Devices Program and the CMMI Nanomanufacturing Program.
-Previous support came from a Cottrell College Science Award from Research Corporation for Science Advancement and the NASA-Florida Space Grant Consortium.
+In my lab at UNF, we are pursuing research in the areas of superconducting nanowire devices, nanofabrication, and the physics of low-dimensional conductors.
+This work is supported by a grant from the National Science Foundation (NSF) through the Electronics, Photonics, and Magnetic Devices (EPMD) Program.
+Previous grant support came from the NSF EPMD Program, the NSF CMMI Nanomanufacturing Program, a Cottrell College Science Award from Research Corporation, and the NASA-Florida Space Grant Consortium.

 Publications & Presentations